hydralerna/ZL-project/README.md

 - ZL means "Zelda-like", so this is not in Zelda's world, but it looks like it.
 - However, they are tiles and sprites, in some images, from official games that belong to Nintendo.
-This content is provides under fair use.
+This content is provided under fair use.

 ### About Solarus